Weltraumschaf/JUberblog/src/site/markdown/architecture.md

     - whatever you need (optional)
 2. You have a web server
     - which has its own clone of the blog dat repo.
-    - which points its document root to the _public_ direcotry in this repo
+    - which points its document root to the _public_ directory in this repo
 3. On that web server you have a _cron_ or _atd_ job running
     - which frequently pulls changes into the blog data repo
     - which periodically executes the _publish_ sub command of JUberblog